KAKARLABHANUTEJA/ContainerizationDemo/README.md

 Steps to setup the container running in local:
- 1. By Building the image from scratch in local
+ 1. Building the image from scratch in local
     i) clone the this repo in your local ii) build the code using mvn install or mvn build commands iii) Open powershell in the current code repository folder and run "docker build ." or "docker build -t <image_name> ."